> Folk Music > Songs > The Deil’s Awa Wi’ th’ Exciseman

 The Tannahill Weavers sang The Deil’s Awa’ Wi’ th’ Exciseman on their 1978 album The Old Woman’s Dance.

 Janet Russell and Christine Kydd sang The Deil’s Awa Wi’ th’ Exciseman in 1987 on their Greentrax album Janet Russell & Christine Kydd.
-This track was included on 1989 on the Greentrax anthology Music & Song of Scotland.
+This track was included in 1989 on the Greentrax anthology Music & Song of Scotland.
 They also sang this song in 1996 on the Linn anthology The Complete Songs of Robert Burns Volume 2.

 Ceolbeg sang The Deil’s Awa Wi the Exciseman on their 1990 album Not the Bunny Hop.